LiyrAstroph/PyCALI/docs/getting_started.rst

   data = ztf | asassn  # combine the two dicts

-  pycali.format("test.txt", data) # write to a file named "test.txt"
+  # write to a file named "test.txt"
+  # trange is the range of time to use
+  pycali.format("test.txt", data, trange=[t1, t2])